BSumanthPriyesh/Database-for-a-Hospital/README.md

 # Hospital-Administration
-This Database is created for maintaining the Hospital Administration.
-Used the Microsoft SQL Server 2019 and Designed the ERD, EERD and relational schemas as per requirements using the Microsoft Visio and the Database Design Documents required.
-Worked on ETL in SQL Server and querying across different servers and on remote server using Microsoft Azure Data Studio.
-Used the Database Control Commands, Forced Execution plans for optimized database maintenance.
-Generated the required reports from the database using the Microsoft SQL Server Design Tools.
+This database is created for maintaining the Hospital Administration using the Microsoft SQL Server 2019.

+Designed the the Database Design Document with the ERD, EERD and Relational Schemas using the Microsoft Visio.

+This project required working on ETL in SQL Server and querying across different servers and on remote server using Microsoft Azure Data Studio.

+Utilized the Database Control Commands, Forced Execution plans for perfromance tuning.
+Generated the reports using the Microsoft SQL Server Reporting Services.